 If you visit just one Starbucks in Asia, it should be the new Kyoto Ninenzaka Yasaka Chaya location, which opens June 30th.
 An American coffee shop may be the last destination on your mind with so much to see and do in Japan’s ancient imperial capital, but the new Kyoto branch of Starbucks is uniquely designed to showcase the historic street on which it’s located.
 It’s just one of several concept stores in East Asia that will transform your image of the global coffee chain.

 A noren is a traditional divided curtain hung across the entrance of a shop or restaurant.
 During the Edo period, customers would wipe their hands on the curtain as they exited a restaurant, so a dirty noren was the sign of a popular business.
-While no one is expected to wipe their hands on the new Kyoto branch’s noren curtain, it’s certain to attract
+While no one is expected to wipe their hands on the new Kyoto branch’s noren curtain, it’s certain to attractappreciation with its traditional aesthetic.

 Like the new Kyoto branch in Japan, the Starbucks Bangka Xiyuan branch in Taipei City, Taiwan, is located in a former private residence – the Wanhua Lin House.